 Jan Plagge is a German national who studied Horticultural Sciences at TUM Weihenstephan.
 From 1997 to 2004 he was a consultant for ecological agriculture and horticulture in Germany and overseas.
-He has been President of Bioland, the leading association for organic farming in Germany and South Tirol since 2011 and was on the board of the German Association of Organic Farmers, Food Processors and Traders (Bund Ökologische Lebensmittelwirtschaft, BÖLW) until 2018.
+He has been President of Bioland, the leading association for organic farming in Germany and South Tirol, since 2011, and was also on the board of the German Association of Organic Farmers, Food Processors and Traders (Bund Ökologische Lebensmittelwirtschaft, BÖLW) until 2018.

-In spring 2016, he was elected as Vice-President of IFOAM Organics Europe and in May 2018 as President.
-He was re-elected in 2020.
-Before Jan became President, he established IFOAM Organics Europe’s Farmers Interest Group together with other organic farmers and was their Chair between 2012 and 2016.
-Between 2020 and 2021, he co-chaired DG AGRI’s Civil Dialogue Group on the Common Agricultural Policy (CAP).
+In spring 2016 he was elected as vice-president of IFOAM Organics Europe and in May 2018 as president of IFOAM Organics Europe.
+He was re-elected in 2020 and 2023.
+Before that he established together with other organic farmers the IFOAM Organics Europe Farmers Group and was their Chairman between 2012 and 2016.
+Between 2020 and 2021, he co-chaired DG Agri’s Civil Dialogue Group on CAP.

 Marian Blom is a Dutch national.
-After studying economics at Groningen University, she worked in the financial sector for over five years, before studying a Master’s Degree in Organic Agriculture at Wageningen University.
+After studying economics at Groningen University, she worked for over five years in the financial sector, before deciding to study a Master in Organic Agriculture at Wageningen University.
 In 2011, she was employed by a Dutch NGO which merged into Bionext, the national umbrella organisation for organic food and farming.

-As project manager, she has 15 years of experience with the EU Organic Regulation, knowledge development and dissemination, arable farming, vegetable cropping, greenhouse production and a wide range of processing and import topics.
-For the past 12 years she has been an IFOAM Organics Europe Council member or Deputy, and was part of several taskforces to support the development of IFOAM Organics Europe’s position papers.
-From 2016-2018 she was a member of the steering committee of TP Organics, the European technology platform for organic farming.
-In May 2018, Marian was elected as one of two Vice-Presidents of IFOAM Organics Europe and in 2020, she was re-elected.
-In 2020 and 2021, she chaired DG AGRI’s Civil Dialogue Group on Organic Farming.
+As project manager she has 15 years of experience with the organic regulation, knowledge development and dissemination, arable farming, vegetable cropping, greenhouse production and a wide range of processing and import topics.
+For the past 12 years she’s been a Council member or deputy and joined several taskforces to support the development of position papers.
+From 2016-2018 she was a member of the steering committee of TP Organics.
+In May 2018, Marian was elected as one of two vice-presidents for IFOAM Organics Europe and in 2020 & 2023, she was re-elected.
+In 2020 and 2021, she chaired DG Agri’s Civil Dialogue Group on Organic Farming.

 Dóra Drexler is a Hungarian landscape planner and plant protection engineer.
 She acquired her PhD in 2010 at the Technical University of Munich, Department of Landscape Ecology.
 She was a research associate at the Research Institute of Organic Agriculture (FiBL Switzerland) in 2010 and 2011.